facebookarchive/draft-js/docs/QuickStart-Rich-Styling.md

 > The `command` argument supplied to `handleKeyCommand` is a string value, the
 > name of the command to be executed.
 This is mapped from a DOM key event.
 See
 > [Advanced Topics - Key Binding](/draft-js/docs/advanced-topics-key-bindings.html) for more
-> on this, as well as details on why the function returns a boolean.
+> on this, as well as details on why the function returns `handled` or `not-handled`.

 ## Styling Controls in UI